Siddharth-Agrwal/Smart-Human-Activity-Detection/README.md

 The good thing about YOLO is that all the predictions in the boxes are made at the same time i.e. the neural networks just ran only once.
 And that is why YOLO is powerful and fast.

-## Installation

-### Softwares Required
-* Python: Language in which code is written
-* CMake: For compiling openCV
-* Visual Studio Code: For building openCV and darknet code
-* Nvidia GPU Driver: For faster GPU performance
-* CUDA: For parallel computing using GPU
-* CuDNN: A GPU-accelerated library of primitives for deep neural networks
-* OpenCV: For working on images/videos in python
-* Darknet: Neural network framework for YOLO
-### Installation of above softwares
-You can follow the two part YouTube videos of [Augmented Startups](https://www.youtube.com/watch?v=5pYh1rFnNZs&ab_channel=AugmentedStartups)
-#### [Note-1: Darknet library gets updated daily so this code won't work for future versions of darknet.
-This code works for May 2020 - June 2020 version of [Darknet](https://github.com/AlexeyAB/darknet).
-So download that version of darknet otherwise you will get a lot of errors which would be very difficult to remove.]
-#### [Note-2: If you face some errors check the comments of the video of [Augmented Startups](https://www.youtube.com/watch?v=5pYh1rFnNZs&ab_channel=AugmentedStartups).
-You will get the solutions for most of them there.
-Also download only that versions of the software that has been told in the video.]
-### Usage
-After the above installation work is done and darknet libraries are working, place the python files inside [YOLO\darknet\build\darknet\x64]() folder.

 There are four ways to perform detection on videos:
 1. Video from Web Cam